How NASA keeps its astronauts safe and sane in space

 "Undoubtedly protocols that will have to be established for how that form of communication takes place," Palinkas said, "and how questions and answers are bundled together to minimize disruption to the normal flow of conversation."

-NASA isn't planning on sending a crew to the Red Planet for nearly another decade, not when there's so much moon to explore and potentially exploit.
+NASA isn't planning on sending a crew to the Red Planet for nearly another decade, not when there's so much Moon to explore and potentially exploit.
 This should give the space agency sufficient time to further mature the technologies and flight systems needed to keep its astronauts alive, and more importantly, thriving, during their perilous journey.